Among the World's Leading Experts in the Diagnosis and Treatment of Chordoma

 Chordomas are rare tumors that occur in the bones of the skull base and spine.
-They are malignant - potentially fatal - tumors that tend to grow slowly and spread to other parts of the body.
-Unfortunately, it still isn’t possible to predict how fast these tumors grow or whether they will spread.
+They are malignant, potentially fatal tumors that tend to grow slowly and spread to other parts of the body if left untreated.
+Learn more about chordoma.

 Why Choose Northwestern Medicine

 While many surgeons may only perform one chordoma surgery in their lifetime, our chordoma surgeon performs dozens of these surgeries each year.
 Jean-Paul Wolinsky, MD, is nationally recognized in his excellence in chordoma removal.

 Choosing the best tumor surgeon is the most important decision you can make when facing a chordoma because it is one of the few tumors that can “seed” its cells to surrounding tissues.
 If the tumor happens to be ruptured during surgery, tumor cells can spill into surrounding areas and grow uncontrolled.
 The first surgery is your best chance at a cure.